Enforced disappearance: Venezuela

 A report produced by Foro Penal and Robert F. Kennedy Human Rights documents that 200 cases of forced disappearances in 2018 increased to 524 in 2019, attributed to increased protests.
 The analysis found that the average disappearance lasted just over five days, suggesting the government sought to avoid the scrutiny that might accompany large-scale and long-term detentions.

 Former Yugoslavia

 Thousands of people were subject to forced disappearance during the Yugoslav Wars.
+Amnesty International gives a figure of 34,700 who were abducted or were forcibly disappeared between 1991 and 2001.
+Many were later located and found, but by 2012, there were still 14,000 people listed as missing: 10,500 in the Bosnian War; 2,300 in the Croatian War of Independence; and 1,797 in the Kosovo War.
+Croatian authorities keep intermittently finding the remains of the missing people from the war.
+In December 2024, seven people were exhumed from two mass graves in the Vukovar area.

 Enforced disappearances within migration

 The increasingly perilous journeys of migrants and refugees and the ever more rigid migration policies of states and transnational organizations like the European Union cause a particular risk for migrants to become victims of enforced disappearances.
-This has been recognized by the UN's Working Group on Enforced or Involuntary Disappearances.
-Also the UN Committee on Enforced Disappearances recognized the increased risk of enforced disappearances as a result of migration in the Guiding Principles for the Search of Disappeared Persons.
+This has been recognized by the United Nations's Working Group on Enforced or Involuntary Disappearances.
+Also the United Nations Committee on Enforced Disappearances recognized the increased risk of enforced disappearances as a result of migration in the Guiding Principles for the Search of Disappeared Persons.